JAM-Software/Virtual-TreeView/README.md

 **V6.3** has been officially released: [Download](https://www.jam-software.de/customers/downloadTrial.php?article_no=407&language=EN)

 ###Technical Support
-Please do not contact the developers directly for technical support.
+Please do not contact developers or JAM Software for technical support.
 Please try to get support from the community e.g. at [Stack Overflow](http://stackoverflow.com/search?q=%22virtual+treeview%22) , [Delphi Pages](http://www.delphipages.com/), [Delphi Praxis](http://www.delphipraxis.net/141465-virtual-treeview-tutorials-mit-beispielen.html) or [Embarcadero forums](https://forums.embarcadero.com/).
-Please do not use issue reporting for getting support.
+Please do not use the issue tracker for getting support, only for reporting true bugs (see below).

 ###Reporting Bugs
 First of all, please make sure you are using the **latest official version**.
 When **[reporting a bug](https://github.com/Virtual-TreeView/Virtual-TreeView/issues)** please include a **sample** project that allows us to quickly reproduce the bug.
 This can also be one of the demo projects that come with Virtual Treeview, modified to show the bug.
 If only small changes are required, a description is sufficient how a demo projects needs to be changed in order to replicate the bug.
 If you already have a solution, please supply a patch file or make a pull request.